 We would, for the most part, advise against single-strain probiotics.
 Human beings harbour upwards of 500 probiotic strains in the body, so flooding our system with a single strain has the potential to create an unwanted imbalance.

 It is vital to use synergistic strains which work together.

 Truth be told, there is still a lot to learn about gut health: the research area is continually expanding, and is certainly more complicated than first supposed.

 Whether you use Progurt or another product, it is wise to regulate lifestyle factors (emotional stress, medication, alcohol consumption, sleeping habits etc) if you want to positively influence your microbiome.
-All of these factors can affect the efficacy of any probiotic protocol.
+These are all factors which affect probiotic colonisation.